-- Click here to go to the Vertebrate Paleontology collection online database (in a new window).
+- Click here to go to the Vertebrate Paleontology collection on the iDigBio website (in a new window).

 The collection of fossil vertebrates at Carnegie Museum of Natural History is the fourth largest in North America.
 It currently has more than 103,000 specimens from the Silurian to the Pleistocene with a worldwide geographical distribution, and is still growing at a healthy pace.
 This diverse collection boasts specimens representing all vertebrate classes, including 376 type specimens, such as that of Tyrannosaurus rex.
 This extensive record of the extinct vertebrates offers fascinating insight into the history of the earth and its biota and has inestimable scientific value.

 This outstanding fossil vertebrate collection has been accumulated by more than 100 years of field work by the Vertebrate Paleontology staff and acquisition by the museum.
 It began in 1895 with the sponsorship of Mr. Andrew Carnegie.
 In the early 20th century, the Carnegie Corporation supported the museum’s numerous expeditions to the American West, building one of the best dinosaur collections in the world.
 More recent efforts by the Carnegie staff have concentrated on collecting mammals of the Cenozoic and tetrapods and amniotes of the Paleozoic and Mesozoic.
 These field expeditions and the curation of the fossil collection have been supported by the National Science Foundation, National Geographic Society, American Chemical Society, L. S. B. Leaky Foundation, and the M. Graham Netting Fund of Carnegie Museum of Natural History.

 - Permian and Pennsylvanian fishes, amphibians and reptiles of the southwestern United States and the Dunkard Basin in Pennsylvania, Ohio, and West Virginia